AMMullan/aws-apocalypse/README.md

 AWS Apocalypse is a Python alternative to [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke).
 It is designed to mimic (as best I can) the same CLI arguments and core functionality, whilst making it simpler to extend and maintain.

+### BEWARE!
+When executed as `apocalypse.py aws`, this tool is **HIGHLY DESTRUCTIVE** and deletes all resources in all regions!
+This mode should never be used in a production environment!
+Executing this script is will **permanently delete all resources** in your AWS account and is **irreversible**.

 It is useful for situations where you have an AWS account you use for testing and need to clean up leftover resources so you're not charged for them.

 In addition, Apocalypse offers non-destructive inspecting functionality.